sarahsau/indoynab/README.md

 # indoynab |  [sarahsau.github.io/indoynab](https://blueberry-surprise-28648.herokuapp.com/)

-A converter for your Indonesian bank statements into CSV files compatible with You Need A Budget (YNAB) app.
+A YNAB converter for your Indonesian bank statements.
+Currently covering: BCA, BNI.

 No data is stored; your statement is automatically deleted after conversion.